TomasAnderson/Flux-Boilerplate/README.md

     npm install

 To build the project, run this command:

-To build the project, first run this command:

     npm start